 Under the Hood

 The XC90 has two powertrain offerings, including a rare-for-Volvo V-8.
-When properly equipped, the XC90 can tow up to 4,960 pounds.
-R-Design models get a sport-tuned suspension with thicker front/rear stabilizer bars and firmer springs and struts.
+The R-Design model gets a sport-tuned suspension with thicker front/rear stabilizer bars and firmer springs and struts.

 - 235-horsepower, 3.2-liter six-cylinder with 236 pounds-feet of torque

 - 311-hp, 4.4-liter V-8 with 325 pound-feet of torque

 - Standard six-speed automatic with manual shift functionality

 The XC90 comes loaded with safety features.
 One notable feature, especially on an SUV, is the standard Roll Stability Control, which attempts to stop a rollover once it's started by cutting torque and applying individual brakes.
 There's also a lower front cross member that makes for safer SUV-to-car impacts.